Juice TV (New Zealand)

-Juice TV, previously Juice, originally was a 24-hour music television channel operating from the Auckland suburb of Parnell in New Zealand.
-The channel closed on 15 May 2015 and relaunched as a 30-minute-long programme on Garage.
-The channel then relaunched independently from Garage on Freeview and its own online broadcast.
+Juice TV, is a 24-hour music television channel operating from the Auckland suburb of Parnell in New Zealand.
+The channel is available on channel 38 on the Freeview streaming app.
+It also broadcasts 18 hours a day on CH200, Kordia's local channel on Freeview terrestrial.

 History

-Juice originally launched as Juice TV on the Sky Orange channel which aired on Sky's UHF pay TV service, starting in 1994.
+The channel started in 1994 as a platform for new music videos and local DJs.
+It was a family owned and operated business.
+Juice originally launched as Juice TV on the Sky Orange channel which aired on Sky's UHF pay TV service.
 In 1997, the channel began broadcasting 24 hours a day.
 In 1998 Juice TV began broadcasting exclusively on Sky Digital.
+The following year, the channel became encrypted on Sky's UHF platform (available only in Auckland) until being removed in 2002 due to lack of promotion from Sky and the unsustainable cost of its UHF frequency.

-Hosts have included Clare and Andy P (7–9pm weekdays), Virg le Brun (4–7pm weekdays), Haimona Ngata (12–2pm weekdays), Geoffrey Bell (7pm weekdays), Justin Brown, Glenn Paul, Bruce Earwaker, Amber, and Dayna Vawdrey.
+Hosts have included Clare and Andy P (7–9pm weekdays), Virginie Le Brun (4–7pm weekdays), Haimona Ngata (12–2pm weekdays), Geoffrey Bell (7pm weekdays), Justin Brown, Glenn Paul, Bruce Earwaker, Amber, and Dayna Vawdrey.
 The station used an automated Omneon Spectrum media server playout system to operate 24 hours a day and was funded by advertising paying no access fees for carriage on SKY's platform.
 Juice TV was the only station to broadcast in the 16:9 aspect ratio in New Zealand until January 2011.
 From 2001 to 2011, Juice TV held an annual music video awards ceremony, the Juice TV Awards.

 In 2011, Juice TV ceased broadcasting on the analogue platform.
 In November 2014, Juice TV rebranded to Juice with a new logo.
 On 15 May 2015 Juice was replaced by Garage TV, an action and adventure channel, which retained a Juice-branded programme as a half-hour presentation.
 Garage TV itself ceased over-the-air operations 31 July 2017 to become a streaming service.

-In 2020, Juice TV was resurrected as the music brand on Kordia TV, Kordia's local channel on Freeview.
+In 2020, the Juice TV brand was purchased by Mood Media, a New Zealand music company, which resurrected the TV channel, broadcasting 18 hours a day on CH200, Kordia's local channel on Freeview terrestrial.
+In March 2024, Juice TV was made available as a standalone channel on the Freeview streaming app.
+On 2 December 2025, the channel will return to Sky, replacing MTV and returning as an independent channel to the platform after ten years.